CIAT Bioversity Alliance (International Center for Tropical Agriculture and Bioversity International)

 Same God Film

 SAME GOD, directed by Linda Midgett, follows the journey of Dr. Hawkins while exploring contemporary inter-faith issues embedded in American society and encouraging solidarity.
 In December 2015, the political rhetoric against Muslims was escalating.
-Dr. Larycia Hawkins, an African-American political science professor at Wheaton College — a prestigious evangelical school outside of Chicago and alma mater to the film’s director — wanted to show support for Muslim women.
+Dr. Larycia Hawkins, an African-American political science professor at Wheaton College — a prestigious, evangelical school outside of Chicago and alma mater to the film’s director — wanted to show support for Muslim women.
 She posted a photo of herself in a hijab on Facebook.
 “I love my Muslim neighbor,” she wrote, “because s/he deserves love by virtue of her/his human dignity… we worship the Same God.”
 Within days, Wheaton’s Provost suspended Dr. Hawkins, eventually moving to terminate her tenure.
-SAME GOD explores the polarization taking place within the evangelical community over issues of race, Islam, religious freedom.
-The film, premiered in 2019, has been nominated and awarded for numerous independent film awards.
+SAME GOD explores the polarization taking place within the evangelical community over issues of race, Islam, and religious freedom.
+This award-winning film premiered in 2019 and has received rave reviews from leading critics, including Rolling Stone, as well as nominated for numerous independent film awards.

 University of Memphis

 The current goal of the University is to improve the six-year graduation rate from a record of 52% in 2018 to 62% by 2025.
-The University is home to the Fogelman College of Business and Economics as well as the Holiday Inn-founder Kemmons Wilson School of Hospitality and Resort Management, which are both highly ranked in national rankings.
+The University is home to several highly nationally ranked schools, including the Fogelman College of Business and Economics and the Kemmons Wilson School of Hospitality and Resort Management, named the Holiday Inn founder.
 It is also home to the Cecil C. Humphreys School of Law, which is ranked as one of the best value law schools in the nation.
 The University also hosts several centers of advanced research such as the FedEx Institute of Technology, where world renowned researchers solve complex problems affecting society.